ezelanza/tutorials/Optimized Fraud Detection/Readme.md

 ## This is the code for the publications done

-## Use case - Fraud detection with [Intel® Distribution of Modin](https://www.intel.com/content/www/us/en/developer/tools/oneapi/distribution-of-modin.html#gs.7hvt6)
+## Use case - Fraud detection with [Intel® Distribution of Modin](https://www.intel.com/content/www/us/en/developer/tools/oneapi/distribution-of-modin.html#gs.7hvt6) +  [Intel® Extension for scikit-learn] (https://www.intel.com/content/www/us/en/developer/tools/oneapi/scikit-learn.html#gs.iezgox)

 This tutorial provides a use case where a credit card company might benefit from machine learning techniques to predict fraudulent transactions.
 This is the first part of a three-part series.